rackerlabs/support-how-to/content/how-to/cloud-networks/create-an-isolated-cloud-network-and-attach-it-to-a-server/index.md

 -   You can create up to 10 isolated networks with up to 250 servers attached to each network.

--   A network cannot be renamed after it is created.
+-   You can't rename a network after you create it.

 ### Attach an isolated network to a cloud server

 1. In the [Cloud Control Panel](https://mycloud.rackspace.com).
-    The Cloud Servers page is displayed by default.
+    The Cloud Servers page displays by default.

 2. Click **Create Server**.